 Clement Clem Johnson Jennings 1770 – 1837

-Clement Johnson Jennings was probably born in 177o, rather than 1768 or 1769 as some genealogy profiles and family trees indicate.
-He was one of twelve or thirteen children, if Moody was not a cousin.
-His siblings arrived at rather regular intervals; about one every two years between 1755 and 1774.
-A 1770 birth seems logical because it fits properly into a fairly consistent pattern with the birth years for his siblings.
+Clement Johnson Jennings was probably born in 1770, rather than 1768 or 1769, as some genealogy profiles and family trees indicate.
+He was one of thirteen children, if Moody was a cousin.
+Siblings arrived at rather regular intervals; about one every two years between 1755 and 1774.
+A 1770 birth seems logical because it fits properly into a fairly consistent pattern of birth years for his siblings.
 Clem and all of his siblings were born in Prince Edward County, Virginia.
-His brothers, Allen, Robert Bob, David Davey, Elkanah, and Moody Jennings [possibly a cousin] are also each listed on the Prince Edward County property tax roll for 1792.
-Moody appears on the list below.
+His brothers, Allen, Robert Bob, David Davey, Elkanah Cain, and Moody Jennings [possibly a cousin] are each listed on the Prince Edward County property tax roll for 1792.

 1792 Prince Edward County, Virginia Tax Roll